mrjgreen/blog/content/post/building-a-blog/building-a-blog-1.md

 series = "Building a Blog"
 +++

-I recently started a new job working remotely, freeing up the hour or so I'd usually spend commuting each day.
-My intention is to use this time to start a blog.

-For now, the content can wait - first item on the list: **choose a blogging platform** :)
+For now the content can wait - first item on the list: **choose a blogging platform** :)
 <!--more-->
 > TL;DR - I settled on [Hugo](https://gohugo.io), a static site generator which
 allows me to keep the site in version control on github, and deploy to an S3 bucket managed via terraform.

 ## Requirements

 Before I started looking at solutions, I wanted to write down some simple requirements so I'd know when I found the right one.

 #### Easy Setup